 Attendance is mandatory and roll will be taken for all course components (classes and excursions).
-It is vital that you register at each class meeting-and this is your responsibility.
-Any student who uses an electronic device during class, other than a camera or a reader, and any student who appears more than fifteen minutes after class begins, will be counted absent.
+It is vital that you attend and register at each class meeting-and this is your responsibility.
+Any student who uses an electronic device during class, other than as a camera or a reader or map, and any student who appears more than fifteen minutes after class begins, will be counted absent.
 If you miss two classes your final grade will be reduced by 5 points on the 100-point scale.
 If you miss three classes your final grade will be reduced by 10 points.
-If you miss four classes your final grade will be reduced by 10 points.
-If you miss four classes your final grade will be reduced by 10 points.
-If you miss four classes your final grade will be reduced by 20 marks.
-If you miss six or more classes you will receive a failing grade (F) for the course.
+If you miss four or more classes you will receive a failing grade (F) for the course.
 You are advised to take accurate and detailed notes about all course elements.
 These, augmented by required readings, will provide the material for your written reflections and responses.